shubsmastan/grocery-store-app/README.md

 - I learnt how to use the hooks in react to update the shopping basket.
 - I learnt how to use routes to create a seemless path through the app.
 - I used Git to take regular snapshots and maintain a good workflow.
+- I used Bootstrap to style the elements like the cards and header.

 ## Author